Parallel Parenting After Divorce

-For intractable high conflict families, parallel parenting provides an opportunity for co-parenting, and although parents remain disengaged from each other they remain fully connected to their children.
+For intractable high-conflict families, parallel parenting provides an opportunity for co-parenting, and although parents remain disengaged from each other, they remain fully connected to their children.
 Within such an arrangement, parents may assume decision-making responsibility in different domains (such as one parent being responsible for medical decisions and the other for education).
 More often than not, however, they agree on major decisions regarding children’s upbringing but separately decide the logistics of routine, day-to-day parenting.

-Logistics.
 Such arrangements call for a high degree of specificity in the initial parenting plan, pre-empting the need for parents to communicate directly with each other once the plan is in place.
 The higher the conflict level, the greater the structure and specificity that is required in a parallel parenting plan.

-A useful tool is a “parent communication notebook,” in which each parent writes a summary of the child’s emotions and behaviors during the time their child is with them, and the notebook routinely passes between the parents.
+A useful tool is a “parent communication notebook,” in which each parent writes a summary of the child’s emotions and behaviors during the time their child is with them; the notebook then routinely passes between the parents.
 Included in this notebook is information about children’s health, feeding and sleeping patterns, school-related issues, the children’s moods, what soothes children, what upsets them, the daily routine, and other information about children’s needs.
 This is done in a respectful tone, with no criticisms or instructions about how the other is to parent the children.

-In parental conflict situations, in the majority of cases judges simply have no basis for deciding which parent should have primary custody of children; parallel parenting provides them with a viable co-parenting alternative.
+In parental conflict situations, in the majority of cases, judges simply have no basis for deciding which parent should have primary custody of children; parallel parenting provides them with a viable co-parenting alternative.
 There is thus no reason that even in extreme cases of intractable conflict, parents cannot establish a co-parenting arrangement, particularly in light of recent evidence (Fabricius et al, 2010) that shared parenting shields children from the destructive effects of high conflict.
 Parallel parenting honors both parents as equal contributors to children’s growth and development, even in the presence of high conflict and different parenting philosophies, rules and routines, and lifestyles.

 In considering the feasibility of co-parenting, parents should not be held to an unrealistic level of mutual cooperation, as conflict is inevitable in divorce.
-As mentioned, in most cases parallel co-parenting in high conflict cases will lessen the anger between parents, with the passage of time, as neither parent is threatened by the loss of his or relationship with the children, and the ongoing hostility that prevails in the context of the “winner-take-all” regime of sole custody is avoided.
-In effect, parallel co-parenting in high conflict divorces begins the healing process between parents, to the ultimate benefit of their children.
+As mentioned, in most cases, parallel co-parenting in high-conflict cases will lessen the anger between parents with the passage of time, as neither parent is threatened by the loss of his or relationship with the children, and the ongoing hostility that prevails in the context of the “winner-take-all” regime of sole custody is avoided.
+In effect, parallel co-parenting in high-conflict divorces begins the healing process between parents, to the ultimate benefit of their children.

 Fabricius, William V., Sanford L. Braver, Priscila Diaz, and Clorinda E. Velez.
 2010.
 “Custody and Parenting Time: Links to Family Relationships and Well-being after Divorce.”
 In The Role of the Father in Child Development, 5th ed., edited by Michael E. Lamb, 201–240.
 Cambridge: Wiley.